I'm a freelance writer, researcher and content creator living in the vibrant goldfields town of Castlemaine in central Victoria, Australia.

-My work has been published in numerous digital and print publications including Sunday Life, The Age/The Sydney Morning Herald, The Guardian, delicious., Good Food, SBS Life, Dumbo Feather, Peppermint, Essential Kids, Essential Baby, Modern Farmer, Jetstar magazine and Homes+.
+My work has been published in numerous digital and print publications including Sunday Life, The Age/The Sydney Morning Herald, The Guardian, delicious., Good Food, The Saturday Paper, SBS Life, Dumbo Feather, Peppermint, Essential Kids, Essential Baby, Modern Farmer, Jetstar magazine and Homes+.

 I have also created content for brands, organisations and companies including SEEK, The Royal Australian and New Zealand College of Psychiatrists, Indeed, EML and the Great Ocean Road regional destination websites.

 After completing my PhD in 2015, I have undertaken research projects for The Starlight Foundation, The Australian Breastfeeding Association and The University of Melbourne.

 I also write a blog with useful tips, strategies and advice for freelance writers looking to boost their income and find great clients.